aayushkarkiii/aayushkarkiii/README.md

 - 👯 I’m open to collaborating on innovative AI/ML projects.
 - 💬 Ask me about Python, machine learning, data analysis, or web development.
 - 📫 How to reach me: aayushkarki1215@gmail.com
-- ⚡ Fun fact: I think I'm Introvert but not at all.
+- ⚡ Fun fact: I think I'm an introvert, but not at all.

 ---